Tie (typography)

-The tie is a symbol in the shape of an arc similar to a large breve, used in Greek, phonetic alphabets, and Z notation.
+The tie is a symbol in the shape of an arc similar to a large breve, used in Central Alaskan Yupʼik, Greek, phonetic alphabets, and Z notation.
 It can be used between two characters with spacing as punctuation, non-spacing as a diacritic, or (underneath) as a proofreading mark.
 It can be above or below, and reversed.
 Its forms are called tie, double breve, enotikon or papyrological hyphen, ligature tie, and undertie.

 Uses

 Cyrillic transliteration

-In the ALA-LC romanization for Russian, a tie symbol is placed over some combinations of roman letters that are represented by a single letter in the Cyrillic alphabet, e.g., T͡S for Ц and i͡a for я.
-This is not uniformly applied, however: some letters corresponding to common digraphs in English, such as sh for ш and kh for х do not employ the tie.
+In the ALA-LC romanization for Russian, a tie symbol is placed over some combinations of Latin letters that are represented by a single letter in the Cyrillic alphabet, e.g., T͡S for Ц and i͡a for Я. This is not uniformly applied, however; some letters corresponding to common digraphs in English, such as SH for Ш and KH for Х do not employ the tie.
 In practice, the tie ligature is often omitted.